nodejs/node/doc/api/fs.md

 If `path` resolves to a socket or a pipe, the function will return a system dependent name for that object.

-If a path that does not exist is used, it will result in an ENOENT error, the `error.path` will be the absolute path of the path parameter.
+A path that does not exist  results in an ENOENT error.
+`error.path` is the absolute file path.

 ### `fs.realpath.native(path[, options], callback)`